inkarkat/vim-IndentConsistencyCop/README.md

     \   [...]
     \}

-With the optional "choice" attribute, you can define an accelerator key via &;
+With the optional "choice" attribute, you can define an accelerator key via &amp;;
 the rest of the text must be identical to the key!
 The optional "priority" attribute determines the order of the extension entries; they will always come after the plugin's core entries, though.